albertoursino/albertoursino.github.io/README.md

 ## 🤝 Contributions

 You can feel free to fork this repo and build your own personal website using my template.
 Also, you are more than welcome to give any contribution you want.
-Let's build a beautiful personal web site together!
+Let's build a beautiful personal website together!

 Please feel free to contribute by [submitting an issue](https://github.com/albertoursino/albertoursino-website/issues).